Payment networks explained

 • SPFS (System for Transfer of Financial Messages), a payment network created by Russia following its economic sanctioning by the US during the Russo-Ukrainian war, and Russia’s ban from SWIFT participation.
 It’s operated by Russia’s national bank.

-• CIPS (Cross-Border Interbank Payment System), a People’s Bank of China-backed payment network, and which supports international payments in Chinese yuan.
+• CIPS (Cross-Border Interbank Payment System), a People’s Bank of China-backed payment network that supports international payments in Chinese yuan.

-Want to learn more about EFTs – perhaps explore the difference between ACH and wire transfer, for example, or dive deeper into SEPA payments?
-Read more, or browse our guide to the top alternative payment methods your business needs to know about in 2024.
+Want to learn more about EFTs?
+Perhaps explore the difference between ACH and wire transfer, for example, or dive deeper into SEPA payments?
+Read more, or browse our guide to the top alternative payment methods your business needs to know about in 2025.

 Peer-to-peer (P2P) payment networks

-Peer-to-peer (P2P) payment networks enable businesses and individuals to transact: electronically send funds to each other – be it a person reimbursing a friend for the dinner they covered the other night, sending money to a loved one on their birthday, or paying a business – without relying on the payment networks of traditional, established financial institutions.
+Peer-to-peer (P2P) payment networks enable businesses and individuals to transact by electronically sending funds to each other, be it a person reimbursing a friend for dinner, sending birthday money to a loved one, or paying a business.
+All without relying on the payment networks of traditional, established financial institutions.

 ATMs